What Is an Apgar Score?

 The Apgar Score is a type of widely utilized neonatal assessment test given to newborns shortly after birth.
-This test measures how healthy a baby is based off of several factors, including the baby's appearance, heart rate, reflexes, and other criteria.
-The goal of the Apgar Score is to help prevent infant mortality and to determine if emergency care or intervention is needed.
+This test measures how healthy a baby is based off numerous factors, including the baby's appearance, heart rate, reflexes, and other criteria.
+The goal of the test is to help prevent infant mortality and to determine if immediate medical care is needed.

-The test is usually administered twice at separate time intervals after birth.
-The first Apgar test is administered at the 1 minute mark after birth.
+Again, the test is usually administered at two separate time intervals after birth.
+The first Apgar test is administered at the 1-minute mark after birth.
 The results of this test are known as the 1-minute Apgar score.
 The second test is done 5 minutes after birth and is known as the 5-minute Apgar score.
-If there are concerns about a baby's health, the test may be given multiple times.
-In rare or critical cases, the test may be repeated all the way up until 10 minutes after birth.
+So you typically get a 5-minute Apgar score and a -minute score.
+If there are concerns about a baby's health and there is a low Apgar score, the test may be given multiple times.
+In rare or critical cases, the test may be repeated until 10 minutes after birth.
+You see this more with a preterm birth, an infant that needs resuscitation, and other children at greater risk for neonatal mortality.

 Apgar is an acronym that stands for: